AriolaLeka/Bike-Rental-Prediction/README.md

 ## Dataset

 The dataset used in this project contains a set of features recorded from bike-sharing systems.
 It includes information such as weather conditions, time of day, and other relevant factors that may influence bike rentals.
-The dataset is available [here](link_to_dataset).
+The dataset is available [here](https://github.com/AriolaLeka/Bike-Rental-Prediction/blob/main/hour-Train.csv).

 ## Exploratory Data Analysis

 In this section, we performed standard descriptive statistics, visualized variables using graphs, drew distributions and histograms, and explored correlations between different features.
-Some interesting observations and insights we discovered include [mention a few interesting findings].
+Some interesting observations and insights we discovered include:  casual and registered have the highest correlation ( 71% , 97% ), atemp and temp seem to carry the same information (99%), hr , temp and hum seem to be that will be the most important variables for the model.

 ## Preprocessing